 It's stupid.

-The briefing happens between two and three.
+The briefing happens between 2 and 3.

-But no, they waited seven hours to ask that question on camera so that they could air it on their nightly news program and look like that they asked some profound gotcha question.
+No, they waited seven hours to ask that question on camera so that they could air it on their nightly news program and look like that they asked some profound gotcha question.

 That is not about informing the American people, Sean.